Home

 You are building memory in your nervous system and that works best if you move slowly and as relaxed as you can.

-As soon as you get one chord down, go onto the nest chord in the chord progression until you get them all.
+As soon as you get one chord down, go to the next chord in the chord progression until you get them all.

-After that turn on your metronome and move between the chord. rinse repeat until you know the chord progression.
+After that turn on your metronome and move between the chords.
+Rinse and repeat until you know the chord progression.

-simple guitar chord chart Here's some simple progressions to learn.
+Here's some simple chord progressions to learn.
 Just use any rhythm that feels good to you.
+Refer to the free printable guitar chord chart.

-First learn to make each chord sound right and then practice slow changes between them two at a time. use a metronome at first when you are able to change between them without it.
+First learn to make each basic guitar chord sound right and then practice slow changes among them two at a time.
+Use a metronome at first when you are able to change between them without it.

 Practice them until they feel smooth and natural to you.
 Use them to make up a simple song if you like.